|

 and setting up modules, we might consider arranging operating sessions

-on a modular layout, so that sessions could be offered at a convention
+on a modular layout, so that sessions could be offered to teach TT&TO operations at a convention

 site.
 We thought that this was such a good idea that we picked up the